 Effective internal controls over financial reporting are necessary for us to provide reliable financial reports and are designed to prevent fraud.
 Any failure to implement required new or improved controls, or difficulties encountered in their implementation could cause us to fail to meet our reporting obligations.
 Pursuant to Section 404 of the Sarbanes-Oxley Act, our management is required to report upon the effectiveness of our internal control over financial reporting.
-When we lose our status as an emerging growth company our independent registered public accounting firm will be required to attest to the effectiveness of our internal control over financial reporting.
-The rules governing the standards that must be met for management to assess our internal control over financial reporting are complex and require significant documentation, testing and possible remediation.
+When we lose our status as an emerging growth company our independent registered public accounting firm will be required to attest to the effectiveness of our internal control over financial reporting are complex and require significant documentation, testing and possible remediation.
 Any testing by us conducted in connection with Section 404 of the Sarbanes-Oxley Act, or any subsequent testing by our independent registered public accounting firm, may reveal deficiencies in our internal controls over financial reporting that are deemed to be material weaknesses or that may require prospective or retroactive changes to our consolidated financial statements or identify other areas for further attention or improvement.
 Inadequate internal controls could also cause investors to lose confidence in our reported financial information, which could materially adversely affect the trading price of our common stock.